 In contemporary architectural discourse, the term “repair” is increasingly being reclaimed—

-not as a mere act of mending, but as a profound and urgent design methodology.
+not as an act of mending, but as a profound and urgent design methodology.
 The global built environment

 is facing unprecedented challenges: climate breakdown, mass displacement, extractive urban development,

 and aging infrastructure.
-In response, architects are beginning to shift their focus away from the traditional pursuit of
+Towards this, architects are beginning to shift their focus away from the traditional pursuit of

 novelty and instead towards the creative possibilities of what already exists.
 Repair offers a way of practicing architecture